 But folks, it hits you hard as after all the efforts that you put in, you still can’t satisfy every single person.
-Thats when I realised that to keep going, I needed to do something for myself.
+That’s when I realized that to keep going, I needed to do something for myself.
 Something which will give me happiness & satisfaction.

 So I delved deep into myself and dug out my passions which hitherto I hadn’t even the time to look up.
 I started judiciously spending time on these absolute necessities for my soul.
 The internet came to my rescue and I learnt about a lot of unheard and unknown things.

 But I do believe that there is a supreme power beyond human comprehension.
-In fact I spend quite some time in praying as that gives me peace.
+In fact, I spend quite some time praying as that gives me peace.

 I do things differently and have a lot of unconventional ways of going about everything.
 I always follow my gut feel in all that I do.
 Most of the time it works, but at times it flops and all those failures have been learning lessons for me.

 It’s my dream come true and this is totally from scratch.
 Computer was not my chosen subject at school, and the only thing I knew was a bit of MS Office which I got to learn at work.

 I was not the one to be satisfied with website builders and I wasn’t willing to make investments right at the start.
 So then the only option was to learn.

 At every single point, I had doubts, and google was my online teacher.
 Patience was the god-given in-thing I had in abundance when it came to learning (Though not with kids!!!).
 I could spend hours looking up a satisfactory solution for a single query. ‘